Parts of Car Interior and Their Functions Explained

 Vehicle audio car

 In addition to providing passengers with in-car entertainment and information, vehicle audio is integral to the car interior.
-It had a primitive AM radio in the early 1950s.
+In the early 1950s, it had a primitive AM radio.

 FM radio, 8-track tape players, cassette players, record players, CD players, DVD players, Blu-ray players, navigation systems, and smartphone controls like CarPlay and Android Auto have all come along with technological advancements in the automotive industry throughout the years.